Gargoyles the Movie: The Heroes Awaken

-Gargoyles the Movie: The Heroes Awaken is a 1995 animated fantasy film produced by Walt Disney Television Animation.
-The film is actually the five-episode pilot ("Awakening") of the animated television series Gargoyles edited into one long feature film, being roughly 92 minutes in length.
+Gargoyles the Movie: The Heroes Awaken is a 1995 American animated urban fantasy superhero film produced by Walt Disney Television Animation.
+The film consists of the five-episode pilot ("Awakening") of the animated television series Gargoyles edited into one long feature film, being roughly 92 minutes in length.
 As a result, numerous scenes from the original broadcast episodes were cut due to time constraints.
 In addition, a number of scenes were also moved around and some dialogue was changed.
 The episodes were produced and aired in 1994, and the film was released to laserdisc and VHS in February 1995 and featured an interactive VHS/LD board game.
 The pilot episodes have been released to DVD as part of Gargoyles: Season 1.

 Plot

-In Scotland, 994 A.D., Castle Wyvern is under attack by Vikings, led by the ruthless Hakon.
-The resident warriors struggle to repel the attack until the sun sets, where at night, the seemingly lifeless stone gargoyle statues awaken, revealing themselves to be real living gargoyles.
-Led by Goliath, the powerful gargoyle clan subsequently defends the castle and successfully forces the Vikings to retreat.
-The human captain of the guard sees them as heroes, but their heroism does nothing to earn appreciation from Princess Katherine, the court wizard Magus, or the other human residents, most of whom still see them as monsters and treat them with prejudice.
-Goliath's lover and the Captain argue that the gargoyles deserve more praise and dignity, especially since the castle is built on top of the land that originally belonged to the gargoyles, but Goliath adamantly insists that they must endure being misunderstood and protect the castle and all of its residents.
-The Captain urges Goliath to take his clan away from the castle the following night, but Goliath refuses, remaining determined to protect the castle.
+In Scotland, 994 A.D., the gargoyles of Castle Wyvern repel an attack from Vikings, led by Hakon.
+Despite the gargoyles' efforts, they are largely viewed as monsters and treated with prejudice.
+The captain of the guard argues that the gargoyles deserve more praise and dignity, especially since the castle is built on top of the land that originally belonged to the gargoyles, but Goliath insists that they must endure being misunderstood and protect the castle and all of its residents.

-Meanwhile, three youthful gargoyles and their dog-like gargoyle hound are unfairly harassed by a paranoid mother in the courtyard, and despite their efforts to appease, they are forced to frighten their harassers to defend themselves.
-Goliath subsequently reprimands them for threatening the humans and orders them to remain in their nesting caverns where the clan's eggs are resting.
-Goliath and his older gargoyle mentor then proceed to chase after the Vikings, but realize they were led into a diversion.
+Goliath and his older gargoyle mentor chase after the Vikings, but realize they were led into a diversion.
 Unable to return to the castle in time, the sun rises, forcing them back into stone sleep.
-The castle is once again attacked by Hakon and the Vikings, but the captain of the guard, disgusted by the scorn and prejudice of his people against the gargoyles, betrays the castle and Princess Katherine to the Vikings, and the battle is lost during the day.
-Although he wants to leave the castle to the gargoyles, he fails to convince Hakon that the Gargoyles won't chase after them, and watches as Hakon destroys the gargoyles while they are helpless in their stone sleep.
+The castle is once again attacked by Hakon and the Vikings, but the captain of the guard, disgusted by the scorn and prejudice of his people against the gargoyles, betrays the castle and Princess Katherine to the Vikings.
+Hakon destroys the gargoyles while they are helpless in their stone sleep.